 Solving Venting Problems

 Venting problems can cause toilet odors in various ways.
 If the toilet shares a vent with a nearby sink, and that vent gets blocked, water flowing through the pipe may force air through the toilet P-trap.
 On the other hand, the vacuum behind that water may pull water out of the trap and allow gases to escape.
-Both conditions can also result from a blockage in the in the roof.
+Both conditions can also result from a blockage in the main vent stack in the roof.

 Plunge the toilet.
 If there's a blockage in the vent the toilet shares with a sink, the pressure of plunging should clear it.
 Fill nearby sinks, bathtubs and showers with an inch of water, and plunge them also.